Igalia/wpt/docs/wpt-for-aams.md

 <summary>Full image description</summary>
 A block diagram.

-This diagram extends the <a href="#accessibility_apis_diagram">diagram in the "accessibility tree and accessibility APIs" section</a>, showing how the WPT application can query the browser's Webdriver API implementation to request the computed role and computed label for an element.
+This diagram extends the <a href="#user-content-accessibility_apis_diagram">diagram in the "accessibility tree and accessibility APIs" section</a>, showing how the WPT application can query the browser's Webdriver API implementation to request the computed role and computed label for an element.